Lay Me Down in Sheets of Linen

 Having worn linen in clothing for years and then coming to adore linen tablecloths and napkins, I went the full way with linen sheets.
 At this point, there is no going back.
 I simply cannot imagine any other way, and even the finest cottons in the finest hotels cannot stack up.
 I’ve recently heard of Airbnb owners who have replaced their cottons with linens, and enjoyed the celebrations and loyalties of the guests as a result.

 This entire topic of rediscovering lost knowledge has come to intrigue me.
-In the last several years, we’ve experienced strange ways in which history’s wisdom somehow gets wiped out by events, new priorities, and a generational skip in experience.
+In the past several years, we’ve experienced strange ways in which history’s wisdom somehow gets wiped out by events, new priorities, and a generational skip in experience.

 An excellent example here is the subject of natural immunity.
 It’s as if the whole public awareness of this was here one day and then gone the next.
 Vast parts of the world embarked on a crazed experiment in virus control even as natural immunity was treated like some kind of right-wing conspiracy theory.
 It was all crazy.

 But it makes me wonder how much else has been lost.
 I know for sure that great authors of the past seem to have disappeared from the firmament (H.L.
 Mencken, Garet Garrett, Albert Jay Nock, John T. Flynn).
 It’s the same with music.
-And one wonders about basic skills too.
+And one wonders about basic skills, too.
 In a time when everything is automated and public knowledge and skills seem not as necessary, what becomes of musical skill and basic literacy?
 This is becoming a serious issue.

 The problem of lost knowledge, however, is not a new one.
 The history of scurvy is instructive in this respect.
-The solution of scurvy was known in the ancient world but once the problem went away, the cure itself was forgotten.
+The solution of scurvy was known in the ancient world, but once the problem went away, the cure itself was forgotten.
 Historians of medicine have documented at least three times when the cure for scurvy had to be rediscovered because the knowledge was forgotten over the generations once the problem seemed to go away.

 Each time, someone had to find out that lemons and other citrus kept it away.
 Done!